 Even with fierce memory limitations we only use the 328’s internal 1k for a couple of index variables that get written while still tethered to the UART for power.
 EEprom.put starts blocking the CPU from the second 3.3msec / byte, and internal EEprom writing adds an additional 8mA to the ProMini’s normal 5mA operating current.
 This exceeds the recommended pulse current for a garden variety CR2032.
 And multi-byte page writes aren’t possible so data saved into the 328p costs far more power than storage in an external EEprom.
 However it is worth noting that reading from the internal EEprom takes the same four ticks as an external with no current penalty, while PROGMEM takes three and RAM takes two clock cycles.
 So it doesn’t really matter to your runtime power budget where you put constants or even large lookup tables.

 A simple optimization we haven’t done with the code posted on GitHub is to increase the I2C buffer.
 All AT-series EEproms are capable of 32-byte page-writes but the default wire library limits you to only 30 bytes per exchange because you lose two for the register location.
-So we used 16-byte buffer arrays in the starter code but you could increase those arrays to 32 bytes each by increasing the wire library buffer length to 34 bytes:
+So we used 16-byte buffer arrays in the starter code but you could increase those array/transfers to 32 bytes by increasing the wire library buffers to 34 bytes:

 In wire.h (@ \Arduino\hardware\arduino\avr\libraries\Wire\src)